Our story

 Both Dirk and Rory came to appreciate each others wines over long lunches, industry gatherings and to all it was inevitable that they would one day come together to collaborate.
 Earlier this year Dirk was offered the opportunity to buy back the vineyard at Fleurty's Lane and hence we have a most exciting partnership.
 With experience, tradition, youth and a sense of freedom to honour this craft and the way of wine, the journey has just begun.

-The R.D’MEURE winery is situated on the shores of the D’Entrecasteaux Channel, overlooking Bruny island, and is approximately 40 kilometers south of Hobart.
-The grapes grown under this label are situated on two sites, one at the winery and the other in the Coal River valley at Antipodes.
+Our vineyard and winery are situated on the shores of the D’Entrecasteaux Channel, overlooking Bruny island, and is approximately 40 kilometers south of Hobart.
+It is one of Australia's most southerly planted vineyards.

 The approach in the vineyards and winery are best described as holistic, and the wines as artisan or hand-crafted.
-They are made without any additions, fining or filtration and a small dose of sulphur at bottling is added if required.
+They are wild fermented and made without any additions, fining or filtration, only a small dose of sulphur at bottling is added if required.

 No systemic sprays or herbicides are used in the vineyard and this has been the philosophy since 2004.
 Yields are kept very low, between half to three quarters of a kilo per vine, or approximately two tonnes per acre.